joshlong-attic/bootiful-kotlin/README.md

 # Bootiful Kotlin

-Contains the code for various Kotlin-realted talks
+Contains the code for various Kotlin-related talks